 Autopilot has its flaws but it’s improving very fast.
 One of those flaws was that device importation was made from the Windows Store for Business or the Microsoft Partner Center.
-Those days are over since you can now import your device directly from Intune.
+Those days are over since you can now import devices directly from Intune.

 Intune Autopilot device import